Results Matter: More Than $700 Million In Awards And Settlements Recovered

 I am attorney James “Rusty” Tucker.
 Fraud against the government is so prevalent that I have been able to carve out a full-time career representing whistleblowers in qui tam lawsuits.
-I have recovered tens of millions of dollars on behalf of clients as their bounty for alerting government investigators to fraud and corruption.
+At Law Offices of James R. Tucker, P.C., I have recovered tens of millions of dollars on behalf of clients as their bounty for alerting government investigators to fraud and corruption.

 What Is A Whistleblower?